zoisite-rb/zoisite-rb/guides/source/initialization.md

 ### `railties/lib/rails/all.rb`

-This file is responsible for requiring all the individual frameworks of Rails:
+This file is responsible for requiring all the individual frameworks of Zoisite:

 ```ruby
 require "rails"